 I subscribe to the Everyday Method of habit formation.
 Doing something every day is easier, especially when forming a new habit.
 It might seem counterintuitive but doing something every day is easier than doing it certain days.
 You decide once and do it daily.
 You become an unstoppable machine.
 You don’t waste energy debating, you simply perform the routine at a specific time each day.
 Getting started, finally committing to act is the most challenging step in adopting new habits and routines.
 That first step can be intimidating.
 It requires a lot of guts and determination.
 It is very taxing to begin a new routine.

 Starting small can help make that first step a little easier, but we will still need to overcome weakness and any negative self-talk that we may have told ourselves for years.
+Habits rely on our primitive subconscious brain that is condition through repetition.
+The sooner you get your reps in, the faster you will develop the habit.
 Overcoming bad habits and disempowering beliefs is difficult.
 We need to find pleasure in the new routine and link it to the long-term benefits it will provide.
 We need to connect pain to our bad habits.
-We must take conscious control of these linkages, these Nero-associations, or they will form at the subconscious level.
+We must take conscious control of these linkages, these Nero-associations, or they will be created the subconscious level.
 Bad habits develop when we allow our subconscious to create these linkages because our subconscious brain only links the immediate results of an action to the action.
 It isn’t capable of long-term linkages; which is why all bad habits are created at the subconscious level.

 When you don’t do something every day, it feels like you are starting over again.
 It is more taxing.
 The ‘initiation phase,’ during which the new behavior is being formed, is the most difficult.
 That initial resistance during the first 5-days is especially taxing.
 It is like what scientist call activation energy.
 The energy required to put something into motion.
 This energy requirement is much greater than the energy to keep it moving.
 Launching a rocket is a great example.
 Most of the fuel is burned-up during the launch.
 Earth’s gravitational pull is strongest at the earth’s surface, and the still rocket must overcome inertia.